thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"sub":"Syntax for extended types"}

 The JavaScript Object Notation (JSON) specifies a format for storing and transmitting JavaScript objects.
-This format allows the types: *string, number, object, array, boolean, and null*.
-It explicitly precludes the types: *function, date, and undefined*.
+This format allows the types: "string, number, object, array, boolean, and null".
+It explicitly precludes the types: "function, date, and undefined".
 A JSON object is represented as a string of curly brackets with properties inside.

 ```
 { "date": "28-10-2005" }